apiaryio/api-blueprint/APIBlueprintSpecification.md

 Each section and subsection has strictly defined name, meaning and its expected content.
 Anything between a section start and another section start is considered to be a section.
 This implies you **should avoid** using reserved section names – **keywords** in other Markdown headers.

-Each Markdown header lead section can be explicitly terminated by a Markdown horizontal rule.
-This implies you also **should avoid** deliberately using Markdown horizontal rules.
+Each Markdown header-lead section can be explicitly terminated by a Markdown horizontal rule.
+Therefore **avoid using** Markdown **horizontal rules** in any other place.

 ### 3.2.
 Reserved Section Names [ReservedSectionNames]
 Reserved keywords are: